dwhiffing/fury/content/aar/iof/iof2_aj/body.md

 two missiles BOL timed for a very close range seeker activation (hoping that this isn't a pair of merchants heading for port).
-At the predicted impact time MPA pick up radar and jammer emissions from the group - so it's not merchants after all!
+At the predicted impact time MPA pick up radar and jammer emissions from the group - so it's not merchants after all\!
 The Harrier pilot reports a brief flash from the horizon, so evidently there was at least one hit, and the group begins slowing down, but both contacts remain on radar.
 Therefore, the Otomat missile boats are ordered to begin closing in on the group under